Income Fund Reimbursable Billing and Collection

 These types of accounts have clear and defined income/expenditure relationships.
 Each IFR account must generate revenue sufficient to cover costs incurred and be managed to a positive cash position.
 A number of accounts generate revenue through contracts and other entities.
 In some cases these contracts require an initial outlay of funds before reimbursement can be requested.
 For these and other accounts with like circumstances where revenue follows expenditures, an accrual basis can be used to assure a break-even status at fiscal year-end.

-Any accounts with serious cash deficit balances will be structured to correct the negative cash conditions through revenue and expenditure projections or allocation decisions within the following fiscal year.
-This process is further explained under the IFR Deficit Policy.
+Any accounts with serious cash deficit balances will be structured to correct the negative cash conditions through revenue and expenditure projections or allocation decisions within the following fiscal year or through a plan discussed/approved by the College’s Chief Financial Officer.

 There are three types of Income Fund Reimbursable accounts.